A few tips to make your computer system run more efficiently ! I started this page for people who work call center jobs from home. Just a FYI.

 Malwarebytes Free is great for getting rid of it.
 If I have a problem, I usually try this first : https://www.malwarebytes.com

 If you do get hit with a destructive malware, etc try this to fix the damage.
 It is built in to your Windows operating system.
 It has worked wonders for me in the past.
 You may even have some features that aren't working right anymore, that this would clean up.
-The second one says for Windows 7/8/10 :
+I do the sfc tool monthly.
+The second one says for Windows 7/8/10 and 11 :

 For some, the command line is complicated.
 You can use Windows built-in tool named System Restore.
 (For me, this is the last resort before installing a fresh copy of windows) Type "system restore" in the Windows search box and select it.
 (See second url above. if you need instructions) I prefer the 1st part of the sfc tool, trying to fix it first.